We are working in partnership with key organisations to make sure that vulnerable people in Surrey are kept safe from fire.

 In an emergency always call 999

-They can do a free home safety check.
+They can do a free Safe and Well visit.
 They will then assess what equipment and resources are needed for that person.

 View our flyer here to see the kind of equipment they can arrange to install, to help keep vulnerable people safe from fire.
 These preventative measures can help save lives.
 For more information visit the Surrey Telecare website.